 As you can see, preparing for an SAP Ariba Sourcing implementation takes a lot of work.
 This up-front cost is well worth the investment, however, as the documents and plans you create during the four SAP Activate methodology phases will dictate how your implementation goes.

-Editor’s note: This post has been adapted from a section of the book SAP Ariba: Business Processes, Functionality, and Implementation by Justin Ashlock and Rachith Srinivas.
+Editor’s note: This post has been adapted from a section of the book SAP Ariba by Rachith Srinivas and Matthew Cauthen.